MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-identifiers.md

 SIDs are a fundamental building block of the Windows security model.
 They work with specific components of the authorization and access-control technologies in the security infrastructure of the Windows Server operating systems.
 This helps protect access to network resources and provides a more secure computing environment.

+> [!NOTE]
-The content in this article applies to computers that are running the supported versions of the Windows operating system referenced in the "Applies to" list at the beginning.
+> This content pertains only to the Windows versions in the "Applies to" list at the beginning of the article.

 ## How security identifiers work